 About us

-The SPF brings together NHS Employers, NHS trade unions, NHS England (NHSE), and the Department of Health and Social Care, to contribute to the development and implementation of policy that impacts on the health workforce.
+The SPF brings together NHS Employers, NHS trade unions, NHS England (NHSE) and the Department of Health and Social Care to contribute to the development and implementation of policy that impacts the health workforce.

 Primary aims

-- improve policy development and implementation by feeding in ideas on workforce implications
+- Improve policy development and implementation by contributing ideas on workforce implications.

 The SPF Partnership Agreement, updated in July 2022, sets out the framework through which SPF partners commit to work collectively to tackle healthcare system priorities and challenges.

-Case studies are also developed by partners and published on the SPF website, to evidence positive outcomes through partnership working and to share learning.
+Case studies are also developed by partners and published on the SPF website to share learning and evidence positive outcomes through partnership working.

-The SPF does not discuss the contractual arrangements for NHS staff as this is carried out in the NHS Staff Council which has overall responsibility for the Agenda for Change pay system.
+The SPF does not discuss the contractual arrangements for NHS staff.
+This is carried out by the NHS Staff Council which has overall responsibility for the Agenda for Change pay system.

 Priority areas